Know Your Rights: Bathrooms, Students, Title IX

 Penalties:

-• Creates a civil cause of action for those suffering or likely to suffer harm from a violation of this law.
+• Creates a civil cause of action for those suffering or likely to suffer “harm” from a violation of this law.
+This is NOT a criminal penalty, so arrests should not be made due to this law.
+This only allows for a cis person to sue a trans* person for their “harm.”

 • Remedies include injunctions, protective orders, writ of mandamus or prohibition, declaratory relief, actual damages, attorney fees, and costs.
 The statute of limitations is 2 years.